 Skip to main content

-Camp Grayling proposal information
+Camp Grayling land use information

-An initial review of the DMVA’s request found that most of the proposed lands were ineligible for such a lease because they are within buffer zones around bodies of water or were purchased with funds that prohibit activities planned by the National Guard.
+An initial review of the request found that most of the proposed lands were ineligible for such a lease because they are within buffer zones around bodies of water or were purchased with funds that prohibit activities planned by the National Guard.

 Under a Memorandum of Understanding, an agreement between the DNR and the DMVA, the DMVA may apply for limited land use permits to conduct exercises on up to 52,000 acres of eligible land.
+Permit applications are evaluated by DNR staff.

 Key points in the Memorandum of Understanding: